caotranbadat2011/CRAG-System/README.md

 > A source-aware Corrective Retrieval-Augmented Generation (CRAG) system for document question answering, with hybrid retrieval, three-way knowledge correction, and inspectable citations.

-CRAG System ingests PDF, DOCX, Markdown, and text files; indexes dense and sparse representations in Qdrant; and answers questions using evidence selected from the indexed documents and, when needed, the web.
+CRAG System ingests PDF, DOCX, Markdown, and text files; indexes dense and sparse representations in Qdrant; and answers questions using evidence selected from the indexed documents and, when needed, fetched web pages.
 A retrieval evaluator chooses one of three paths: **Correct**, **Incorrect**, or **Ambiguous**.
-The result includes the selected evidence and source locations so an answer can be inspected rather than taken on trust.
+Results expose citations and source metadata for inspection; a citation alone does not prove that an answer is correct.

 This is a local research/prototype application, **not a production-hardened or benchmark-validated service**.
 The current checkout uses Gemini for retrieval evaluation, web-query rewriting, and answer generation.
 Embedding and reranking run locally.